Buffalo Man Sentenced On Cocaine Charge

 PHONE: (716) 843-5817

-BUFFALO, N.Y.-U.S. Attorney James P. Kennedy, Jr. announced today that Robert Hall, 42, of Buffalo, NY, who was convicted of conspiracy to possess with intent to distribute, and to distribute, five kilograms or more of cocaine, was sentenced to serve 87 months in federal prison by U.S. District Judge Richard J. Arcara.
+BUFFALO, N.Y. - U.S. Attorney James P. Kennedy, Jr. announced today that Luis Rosario, 42, of Buffalo, NY, who was convicted of attempt to possess with intent to distribute 500 grams or more of cocaine, was sentenced to serve 33 months in prison by U.S. District Judge Richard J. Arcara.

-Today’s sentencing is the result of an investigation by the Drug Enforcement Administration, under the direction of Special Agent-in-Charge James J. Hunt, New York Field Division; the Niagara Frontier Transportation Authority Police, under the direction of Chief George Gast; and the Cheektowaga Police Department, under the direction of Chief David Zack.
+The sentencing is the culmination of an investigation on the part of Special Agents of the Drug Enforcement Administration, under the direction of Special Agent-in-Charge James J. Hunt, New York Field Division, and the United States Postal Inspection Service, under the direction of Inspector-in-Charge Joseph W. Cronin, Boston Division.